-Note: For additional information, see "Ballast" on page 10.
+For additional information, see the "Ballast" section.

 Narrow roof walkways for access: Pavers can be placed to facilitate access to rooftop equipment.

 Prevent wind scouring: In exposed areas or areas of high winds, pavers may be required.
 In certain conditions, the pavers should be strapped together using galvanized or stainless steel straps, mechanically fastened to each paver.